mr2raccoon/caactus/README.md

 #### 3.1 Batch Conversion
 - Use the `batch-conversion` script to transform all `.tif-files` to `.h5-format`.
 The `.h5-format` allows for better [performance when working with ilastik](https://www.ilastik.org/documentation/basics/performance_tips).
 - Copy the file path where the `.tif-files` are stored and use it as `input directory`
-- create a directory where you store the converted images, enter the respective path as the output directory by copying the filepath
+- for storing all converted files use the `project_directory/5_bacth_images` folder, copy the filepath and enter it as the output directory.
 #### 3.2 Selection of Training data
 - select a set of images the represantes the different experimental conditions best
 - copy the `.h5-files` of those images to `project_directory/1_images`